 Greek 4.
-The first semester, Xenophon's Hellenica; Books I. and II. of Homer's Iliad (Sterrett), besides selections from the VIth and probably from other books.
+The first semester a portion of Xenophon's Anabasis or Cyropaedia.
+Books I. and II. of Homer's Iliad (Sterrett), besides selections from the VIth and probably from other books.
 Pearson's Greek Composition.
 Grammar studies, especially of Greek prepositions and cases.
-Goodwin's Greek Grammar.
 Five times a week.